Dr. Mark is a veterinarian. He also trains dogs, mostly large breeds and those that suffer from aggression problems.

 Although there are some lawyers that work mostly with dog bite cases, a dog is considered property and any lawyer that works in property law is adequate.
 Almost all of us want a lawyer that has handled dog issues before, of course, so if you want an experienced lawyer here is what you can do.

-- Call your veterinarian and ask for a referral of a lawyer that deals with dog bites.
+- Call your veterinarian and ask for a referral from a lawyer who deals with dog bites.

 - Call your dog trainer or local shelter and see if they can refer you to an attorney that helps dogs that are threatened with being declared dangerous.